stefanoghisoni-adv/fallback-value/README.md

 Google Tag Manager Community Template Gallery Developer Terms of Service:
 https://developers.google.com/tag-manager/gallery-tos

-# Fallback Number – GTM Server Variable
+# Fallback Value – GTM Server Variable

 A smart and reliable **Server-Side Google Tag Manager Variable** that returns the first valid numeric value from a primary input or a list of fallback values.
 This ensures your numeric data is consistent and prevents errors caused by invalid or missing numbers.